-7. Auto1 Appendix C FIRST CALL THEOLOGICAL EDUCATION
+Appendix C FIRST CALL THEOLOGICAL EDUCATION

-All new Rostered Leaders will participate in structured programs of theological education during their first three years of service under call.
+All new Ministers of Word and Sacrament and Ministers of Word and Service will participate in structured programs of theological education during their first three years of service under call.
 The purpose of First Call Theological Education is to enhance the transition from seminary to parish.
-The desired outcome is that during their first three years under call, pastors and Rostered lay leaders of the ELCA will have made the initial transition into their respective leadership roles and will have grown in knowledge of God's Word and the Lutheran confessional witness, in love for Jesus Christ and his Church, and in commitment to its mission.
+The desired outcome is that during their first three years under call, pastors and Ministers of Word and Service of the ELCA will have made the initial transition into their respective leadership roles and will have grown in knowledge of God's Word and the Lutheran confessional witness, in love for Jesus Christ and his Church, and in commitment to its mission.